On Supersymmetric D-brane probes in 4d $\mathcal{N}=2$ $\text{AdS}_2\times\mathbf{S}^2$ Attractors: Geometry and Charged Particle Dynamics

 \subsection{The metric and gauge backgrounds}

-As is familiar from our experience with string theory and holography, a useful procedure to obtain supersymmetric $\mathrm{AdS}_p \times \mathbf{S}^q$ flux vacua consists in placing some stack of D-branes and consider the near-horizon limit of their backreacted geometry \cite{Gibbons:1993sv,Maldacena:1997re,Witten:1998qj,Aharony:1999ti,Gubser:1998bc}.
+As is familiar from our experience with string theory and holography, a useful procedure to obtain supersymmetric $\mathrm{AdS}_p \times \mathbf{S}^q$ flux vacua consists in placing a stack of D-branes and considering the near-horizon limit of their backreacted geometry \cite{Gibbons:1993sv,Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Aharony:1999ti}.
 In the present case, the 4d solitonic objects sourcing the solution are BPS black holes \cite{Strominger:1998yg,Maldacena:1998uz}, whose line element close to the horizon---located at $r=r_h$---has the form

 where we defined a shifted radial coordinate $y = r - r_h$ and we have focused on the region $y/r_h \ll 1$.
 This corresponds to the Bertotti-Robinson spacetime \cite{Gibbons:1982fy,Gibbons:1987ps,Garfinkle:1990qj}, which describes a conformally flat universe with $\mathrm{AdS}_2 \times \mathbf{S}^2$ topology, as one can make manifest by introducing a new radial coordinate $\rho = r_h^2 / y$, such that \eqref{eq:BertRobmetric} becomes now\footnote{Notice that this change of coordinates reverses the orientation of AdS$_2$, since spacelike infinity (originally situated along $y \to \infty$) appears now at $\rho = 0$, whereas the black hole horizon ($y=0$) corresponds to $\rho \to \infty$.
 This chart, however, fails to account for the entire 4d spacetime when including the region $y \geq 0$, cf. eq.~\eqref{eq:globalmetricAdS2}.}